libasoles/proof-of-concept/thumbnail-generator-api/README.md

 ## Local development

 Just a note.
 This script is intended to run _on the cloud_.
 If you run this in _localhost_, you'll get a terrible execution time, between 2000ms and 3000ms.
 That's really bad.
 But can be easily improved by letting `S3.putObject` run asynchronously, without _awaiting_ it to give the API response.
-That would give you an acceptable 40ms performance.
+That would give you an acceptable 40ms performance *.
 However, doing that is not possible with _lambda functions_, because after serving the user response, the environment just _disappears_... and so your uploads won't make it to S3 bucket (they will die, sorry).

+(*) Open `config.js` and set the 'aws-s3-async' storage as default.
+Run `poc local:performance` and see the difference.
+It's really a different story.